Investigate immigrants’ integration and the consequences of cultural diversity

 High Quality rating by NVAO

-Our Master’s programme is assessed as ‘Good’ by The Accreditation Organisation of the Netherlands and Flanders, NVAO in their last evaluation (December 2015).
+Our Master’s programme is positively assessed by The Accreditation Organisation of the Netherlands and Flanders, NVAO in their last evaluation (April 2021).
 The NVAO is tasked by the Dutch and Flemish governments as an independent accreditation organisation for an expert and objective assessment of the quality of higher education in the Netherlands and Flanders.

-You can contact Dr. Fenella Fleischmann as well, as she is the coordinator of this programme.
+You can contact Prof. Dr. Marcel Lubbers as well, as he is the coordinator of this programme.